freebasic/fbfrog/readme.txt

 To do:

 - CPP works too much like FB's PP (e.g. recursive expansion...)
     - macro should be disabled for expansion while its body is parsed, but not while parsing its args (if it's a function-like macro)
     - at end of macro body, the macro should be re-enabled for expansion
     - macro args must be fully macro-expanded before being inserted into params in the macro body, unless they're used with # or ## sometimes be fully macro expanded before inserted in place of the param, depending on how the param is used.
+    - ## merging doesn't handle float literals, e.g. 1##. or .##0 ?!

+- #define handling
     - Do not preserve #defines that are #undeffed, such that ultimately it'll become pointless to preserve #undefs at all
-- ## merging doesn't handle float literals, e.g. 1##. or .##0 ?!

-- Show suggestions how to fix errors, e.g. if #define body couldn't be parsed, suggest using -removedefine to exclude the #define from the binding...
-- cDeclarator() should show the declaration type when showing errors, e.g. missing data type in this parameter declaration, etc.
-- If a #define body can't be parsed, remove it automatically, and emit a warning about it... (like symbol id conflicts)
+    - #defines that can be determined to be constants should automatically be emitted as CONSTs

 - 64bit support:
     * C long is already mapped to CLONG
     * pre-#defines are missing